This healthy veggie dip with Greek yogurt makes the perfect appetizer or snack. Everyone in the family will love it!

 I love making this low-cal veggie dip for friends when they come over.
 There’s rarely any of it left at the end of a get together.

 I find that this yogurt veggie dip recipe is more satisfying that dips made with sour cream, cream cheese, or blue cheeses.
 I even think it’s tastier than French onion dip!
-This new spin on a ranch dip will be your new crack dip!

 If you want to zest up the dip even more, you could add a dash of onion powder or some sliced green onions.